Blog

 Detokenization is the reverse process of tokenization, exchanging the token for the original data.
 Detokenization can be done only by the original tokenization system.
 There is no other way to obtain the original number from just the token.

-Tokens can be single-use (low-value) for operations such as one-time debit card transactions that don’t need to be retained, or they can be persistent (high-value) for items such as a repeat customer’s credit card number that needs to be stored in a database for recurring transactions.
+Tokens can be single-use for operations such as one-time debit card transactions that don't need to be retained, or they can be persistent for items such as a repeat customer's credit card number that needs to be stored in a database for recurring transactions.

 As described previously, a token is a piece of data that stands in for another, more valuable piece of information.
 Tokens have virtually no value on their own.
 They are only useful because they represent something valuable, such as a credit card primary account number (PAN) or Social Security number (SSN).